Conducting Research in the Dallas Independent School District

 The Research Review Board meets monthly to review proposals.
 Researchers should submit their proposal at least 60 days in advance of the date they plan to begin research activities.

-- Applications for research proposals requiring primary data collection for the 2018-19 school year must be submitted on or before a blue date.
-Primary data collection proposals submitted on a green date will only be accepted for the 2019-20 school year.
+- Applications for research proposals requiring primary data collection involving students for the 2022-23 school year must be submitted on or before a blue date.
+Primary data collection proposals involving students submitted on a green date will only be accepted for the 2023-24 school year.